 Redwoods Rising is an exciting and new massive landscape-scale restoration program.
-Its focus is on places like the Lost Man Creek, Mill Creek and Prairie Creek watersheds.
+Its focus is on the Greater Mill Creek and Greater Prairie Creek watersheds.
 These are important riparian areas where old-growth redwoods had been logged.
 These watersheds make up tens of thousands of acres of second-growth forests which we are slowly treating.
 The goal is that centuries from now, these once-logged areas will once again have healthy steams, rivers, and old-growth forests.

 We invite you find out what is going on behind the scenes.
 These are your parks.